Snowfall estimate pared back as cold air creeps through Alabama

 "The moisture is moving too quickly out of the state," said Jason Holmes, a forecaster for the weather service office in Calera.

 Winter storm predictions grew increasingly serious Monday as forecasters predicted cold air and precipitation moving through Alabama at the same time.
-But by early morning Tuesday, it was clear that the moisture and the cold wouldn't come together quite as expected.
-By 7 a.m., central Calhoun County saw only a few flakes, with no accumulation on wet ground.
-The temperature in Anniston was 39 degrees, Holmes said in a 7 a.m. interview.
+But by early this morning, it was clear that the moisture and the cold wouldn't come together quite as expected.
+By 7 a.m., central Alabama saw only a few flakes, with no accumulation on wet ground.
+The temperature in north Talladega County was 37 degrees, Holmes said in a 7 a.m. interview.

 Snowfall has always been a tricky thing to predict, Holmes noted.